fedegr0x/whcnc/README.md

 ### Command
 * Encampment ASAP
 * March slot ASAP
-* Aliance Help - max this as much as you can spare time
+* Aliance Help - max this as much as you can spare time.
 ### Battle
 ### Daemonic
 ### Unholly